sahn1998/MazeOut/README.md

 <br>

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
+Initial load will take a few minutes and the page will reload if you make edits.